DysL3xiA/CS361_Weather_App/README.md

 This is a test edit by Alexis.
 Number 2.

-This is a test edit by Sanchit.
+This is a test edit by Sanchit Chopra.

 This is a test edit by Trevor